gbv/coli-conc-server/README.md

 ### VSCode Setup
 Install the [Deno extension](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno) and set up the workspace (once) by running the `Deno: Initialize Workspace Configuration` command.

+[^virtual_dest]: If `VIRTUAL_PATH` is set, but `VIRTUAL_DEST` isn't, the requests forwarded to the application will include the whole path.
+This means that if an application listens to the root path `/`, `VIRTUAL_DEST` NEEDS to be set to `/` as well for the application to work (which should be the case for most APIs).
+Another caveat is that when `VIRTUAL_PATH` does not end on a slash, requests to that path with a slash appended will result in a double slash.
+In most cases, it is better to end `VIRTUAL_PATH` in a slash which adds a 301 redirect from the non-slash version.